Somanshu-cse/Project-Function-Frontend/README.md

 Execute: npx hardhat run --network localhost scripts/deploy.js

-4. Return to the first terminal and commence operation of the front-end application.
+4. Return to the first terminal and commence the operation of the front-end application.

 Command Line
 Start with: npm run dev